Which Property Survey? | Mortgage Advice in Liverpool

 Here’s a short video from the Royal Institution of Chartered Surveyors (RICS) that explains the different types available to you:

-Types of property survey
+Types of Property Survey

 There are 3 main types of property surveys available to you: